kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

 - **GitHub account**

 - **Dev Containers extension for VS Code**

 ## Part 1: Getting Started

-Let's start with creating the directory and initialize our Git repositiory.
+Let's start with creating the directory and initialize our Git repository.

 1. Open your terminal or command prompt.

     By default, you will be in your user's home directory.
 If you wish you put this in another location, switch into that directory now.

-2. Create a new directory for your hello world program.
+2. Create a new directory for your hello COMP423 program.

     ```
     mkdir <name-of-directory>